MicrosoftDocs/Viva/Viva/learning/skills-in-learning.md

 1. Export your organization's current interests in Viva Learning by going to the Viva Learning **Admin** tab > **Manage interests** > **Export**.
 Download the file when the export is processed.
 2. Go to **Manage skills library** in the Microsoft 365 admin center and follow these steps to import your organization's existing interests as custom skills.
 Once the import is complete, you need to allow skills in Viva Learning.

-These personalized experiences aren't supported on mobile for private preview.
+Skills-based experiences in Viva Learning aren't supported on mobile for private preview.

+As this private preview is only supported in English (United States)

 ## Skills in Viva Learning